PierreSenellart/provsql/doc/source/user/casestudies.rst

     A closing section turns to **recursive** reachability as network reliability.
 Also driven through Studio.

+:doc:`Case study 8 -- ProvSQL as a Probability Calculator <casestudy8>`
+    ProvSQL used as an **exact, correlation-aware probability calculator driven in SQL**.
+Five textbook problems -- the base-rate fallacy (discrete Bayes via the ``|`` conditioning operator), correlation that breaks the independence formula, the ``probability_evaluate`` method portfolio and its cost chooser, a continuous posterior by truncation (``X | (X > k)``), and the conditional expectation of a probabilistic aggregate -- each a one-line query, across all three carriers (discrete events, random variables, aggregates), with ``|`` meaning "given" throughout.
+A compact, notebook-first tour of the probability surface.

 .. _case-study-coverage:

 Feature coverage matrix
 -----------------------

-The tables below cross-reference every user-facing feature documented under the User Guide against the tutorial and the seven case studies.
+The tables below cross-reference every user-facing feature documented under the User Guide against the tutorial and the eight case studies.

 Columns: